Rc-arm/ruby_solo_project-sports_scoring_app/readme.md

-# NewTrition
+# Sports Scoring App

-### An app created to __
+### An app created using Ruby and Sinatra to show teams and fixtures in a league.

-This is version 1.0 of the app, created during the 5th week of the CodeClan Professional Software Development course.
+This is version 1.0 of the app, which I created for the first project of the CodeClan Professional Software Development course.

-I have created the same app using different languages and frameworks to further my understanding of these technologies and the process of implementing design choices and functionality.
+Since the course has ended I have created the same app using different languages and frameworks to further my understanding of these technologies and the process of implementing design choices and functionality.

 ### v2.0
-- Since v1.0 was created on a MacBook Pro, I created it from scratch on a Windows laptop
+- Since v1.0 was created on a MacBook Pro, I recreated it from scratch on Windows
 - (GitHub link)

 ### v3.0